seahorn/clam/README.md

 # Llvm-Ikos #

-Llvm-Ikos is a static analyzer that computes inductive invariants using Ikos (a library of abstract domains and fixpoint algorithms developed at NASA Ames) from LLVM-based languages.
+Llvm-Ikos is a simple and customizable static analyzer that computes inductive invariants using Ikos (a library of abstract domains and fixpoint algorithms developed at NASA Ames) from LLVM-based languages.

-Llvm-Ikos provides two tools: `llvmpp` and `llvmikos`.
-The former is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.
-The later converts LLVM bitecode into a custom CFG and computes invariants on it.
-The use of `llvmpp` is optional but highly recommended with real programs.
+Llvm-Ikos provides two standalone tools: `llvmpp` and `llvmikos`:

+- `llvmpp`: is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.

+- `llvmikos`:  converts LLVM bitecode into a language-independent CFG and computes invariants on it.

+The use of `llvmpp` is optional but highly recommended with large programs.

 # Prerequisites #